AHWWebImage_ParentPage_WhatWeDo.jpg

 Increasing training and deployment of CHWs in Wisconsin

-Full Project Name:Integration of CHWs into Public Health Initiatives for Rural & Urban CommunitiesPrimary Community Organization:Milwaukee Area Health Education CenterPrimary Academic Partner:Leslie Ruffalo, PhD, MS, Family MedicineAward Amount:$514,905
+Full Project Name:Integration of CHWs into Public Health Initiatives for Rural and Urban CommunitiesPrimary Community Organization:Milwaukee Area Health Education CenterPrimary Academic Partner:Leslie Ruffalo, PhD, MS, Family MedicineAward Amount:$514,905

 Award Date